AMERICAN HELLENIC INSTITUTE FOUNDATION

 WEEK THREE: GREECE

 Participants will depart for the island of Crete for a tour of the military base Souda Bay, which previously has included the NATO Missile Firing Installation, the NATO Maritime Interdiction Operational Training Center, and the 115th Hellenic Air Force Combat Wing.
 Once there, they will receive briefings on various components of Souda Bay and its important strategic functions.
 They will also travel to the island of Salamis for a tour of the Hellenic Navy’s submarines, experience with simulators, and a meeting with the Hellenic Navy Fleet Commander.
+Starting in 2025, participants will also travel to the Port of Alexandroupoli, which has enormous strategic importance to the U.S.

 Their journey will conclude with a special farewell dinner at the Grande Bretagne where participants will have the opportunity to share their experiences with various public officials and community leaders.
 Afterwards, participants are responsible for their next plans, whether that’s returning to the United States, staying in Greece, or traveling somewhere else.